-In the year of 2021, Lightwave Yachts will be celebrating 25 years of hand crafting prestige sailing catamarans.
-To celebrate, the flagship model Lightwave 45 will be relaunched with countless hours of experience and refinement incorporated, to once again be the best blue water sailing catamaran in its class.
+In the year of 2021, Lightwave Yachts celebrated 25 years of hand crafting prestige sailing catamarans.
+To celebrate this silver anniversary, the flagship model Lightwave 45 was relaunched with countless hours of experience and refinement incorporated, to once again be the best blue water sailing catamaran in its class.

-The new Lightwave 45 model features a new look inside & out, incorporating modern looks and styling into the boat whilst maintaining the original features that created this model’s success.
+The new Lightwave 46 model features a new look inside & out, incorporating modern looks and styling into the boat whilst maintaining the original features that created this model’s success.
 Wave piecing reversed bows, new cockpit roof lines and re-styled windows have been incorporated to achieve an enhanced sleek appeal.
-The new model will include the proven, exceptional features of the original Lightwave 45 which can be found on the main LW45 page.
+The new model will include the proven, exceptional features of the original Lightwave 46 which can be found on the main LW46 page.